Frequently asked questions

 Where can I download or buy a topographic map?

 Great Walks topographic maps can be purchased from sales outlets or on-screen versions can be downloaded.
 For more information and details visit Great Walks topographic maps.

 Can I take my pet with me?

-See dogs and pets to find out where you can take your dog.
+See dogs and pets to find out where you can take your dog or other domestic pets.